 My research examines bodies, intimacy, and everyday spaces as key sites of politics and geopolitics.
 I situate my work in the fields of geography of religion and feminist political and cultural geographies, engage feminist and social theory, and use a multiplicity of methods, including focus groups, interviews, visual analysis, discourse analysis, and surveys in my projects.
 I am fascinated by borders and boundaries and how social difference is produced.
 I am interested in religion beyond the ‘officially sacred’ and politics beyond elections and state institutions but as manifest in and produced by ordinary people and the ways they make their bodies, traverse spaces of everyday urban life, and encounter others as differently positioned subjects.
 My research has contributed to understanding embodied and lived experiences of religion and secularism, the production of social difference, and the formation of subjects, borders, and territory.
 My research trajectory started with a focus on Turkey to study contemporary formations of Muslim femininity during a time when being a Muslim woman was (and remains) a highly contested (geo)political issue.
-In a series of editorials and articles, I analyze the embodied, racialized, and gendered politics of populist political movements from Trump to Erdoğan, as well as feminism and social justice in the US and in Europe (specifically Germany) as well.
+In a series of editorials and articles, I analyze the embodied, racialized, and gendered politics of populist political movements from Trump to Erdoğan, as well as feminism and social justice.

 I am also a part of the feminist geography collective FLOCK.

 You can read more about my current interests under Projects.